Plavy: Administrative division

+Etymology

+The name is derived from the Czech word plav, which denoted a place where timber was rafted.

 Geography

 Plavy is located about 10 km east of Jablonec nad Nisou and 18 km east of Liberec.
 It lies mostly in the Giant Mountains Foothills, only a small part of the municipal territory in the northwest extends into the Jizera Mountains.
 The highest point is at 580 m above sea level.
 The Kamenice River flows through the municipality.

 History

 The first written mention of Plavy is from 1624.

 Transport

-The I/10 road (part of the European route E65) from Turnov to the Czech-Polish border in Harrachov passes through the municipality.
+The I/10 road (part of the European route E65) from Turnov to the Czech-Polish border in Harrachov runs through the municipality.

 Plavy is located on the railway line Prague–Tanvald.

 Sport

 Plavy is known for a small ski resort.
 There are three downhill routes.